-- NEW: President Obama recently laid out a new comprehensive plan to reduce greenhouse gas emissions, prepare our country for the impacts of climate change, and lead global efforts to fight it.
+- President Obama recently laid out a new comprehensive plan to reduce greenhouse gas emissions, prepare our country for the impacts of climate change, and lead global efforts to fight it.
 The Plan is a recognition that climate change is unequivocal, its primary cause is greenhouse gas pollution from burning fossil fuels, and it is threatening the health of our communities, natural systems, and the economy.
 The Plan specifically references the development of the national strategy to address impacts of climate change on fish, wildlife and plants, and supports important adaptation as well as mitigation efforts.
 Learn more.

 - U.S. Global Change Research Program: The U.S. Global Change Research Program (USGCRP) coordinates and integrates federal research on changes in the global environment and their implications for society.
 The USGCRP began as a presidential initiative in 1989 and was mandated by Congress in the Global Change Research Act of 1990.
 The USGCRP oversees the National Climate Assessments including the 2009 Global Climate Change Impacts in the United States report.

 - National Climate Assessment: The U.S. is conducting a comprehensive National Assessment of climate impacts and response options every four years as required by law.
 The National Assessment provides a mechanism for engaging communities at the regional, tribal, state, and local levels to build a shared vision of our nation's most pressing challenges related to climate change.